TYPES OF CYBER ATTACKS

 - Tools for protection: awareness.

-Risk level: low.
+Cybersecurity risk level: low.
 The misuse of advertising networks can exacerbate the problem, but the security model for mobile devices reduces the impact of installing malicious applications (theft of personal data, etc.).

 “Drive-by” attacks